-HTML5 is not just a new version of HTML language enriched with new elements and attributes, but a set of technologies for building more diverse and powerful web sites and applications, which support multimedia, interact with software interfaces, structure documents etc.
+HTML5 is not just a new version of HTML language enriched with new elements and attributes, but a set of technologies for building more diverse and powerful web sites and applications, that interact with software interfaces, support multimedia, etc.

 The main benefits of HTML5 are listed below:

-- HTML5 supports SVG (Scalable Vector Graphics) and other virtual graphics.
-In earlier versions using of vector graphics was possible only in combination with such technologies as Flash, VML, etc.
+- HTML5 supports SVG (Scalable Vector Graphics - Wikipedia) and other virtual graphics.
+In earlier versions, the use of vector graphics was possible only in combination with such technologies as Flash, VML, etc.

 - The code became cleaner mainly due to replacing div tags with Semantic elements, which help better structure content of the web page and improve readability.

 - HTML5 supports geolocation, which makes it possible to determine users’ location.

 - The new standards were specified for playing multimedia (animation, audio, video) directly in the browser, without having to install additional plug-ins

 - Support for web storage introduced in HTML5 makes it possible to store large amounts of application data locally, without affecting your web application’s performance.
 The data in local storage would persist even when the user’s browser is closed and reopened.

 - It is supported only by modern browsers.